 * “Dust Bunny” is a euphemism for another word I dont want your Mom to read in a blog post.

 ** Many of these are based on a real blog I read just to be disgusted by its vanity, as a measure of what I don’t want to become.

-The post "How to Be a Social Media Dust Bunny*" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2011/09/dust-bunny/) on September 20, 2011.
+The post "How to Be a Social Media Dust Bunny*" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2011/09/dust-bunny/) on September 20, 2011.